hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/prestashop/language.md

 3. **Exception Handling:** `pytest.raises` is used correctly to test the `ValueError` exception.
 The `match` argument is crucial for asserting the expected error message.

-4. **Example Test for Other Methods:**  A simple test for `get_language_details_PrestaShop` demonstrates how to test other methods.
+4. **Example Test for Other Methods:**  A simple test for `get_language_details_PrestaShop` demonStartes how to test other methods.
 Crucially, it mocks the API call – in a real scenario, you would use `pytest-mock` to mock the `PrestaShop` class's methods.

 5. **Parameterization:** `@pytest.mark.parametrize` and `@pytest.fixture(params=...)` are used for flexible tests with multiple inputs, like `api_domain`, `api_key`, or credentials.